-Students and employees should not park in designated areas in front of the LAC on 10th Street on either side of the street.
+Students and employees should not park in reserved or restricted areas in front of the LAC on Tenth Street or on either side of the street.
 This includes school-owned vehicles.
-This will allow more room for our visitors during the day, and it will help us to be good neighbors to our friends across the street.
-The Capital City Bank parking lot across from the Scott Fine Arts (SFA) building, any Batson-Cook, Copper Moon/Ninth Street Gym or any other privately owned parking areas are not to be utilized by Point students or employees.
-Vehicles will be towed at the owner's expense.
+This will allow more room for our visitors during the day, and it will help us to be good neighbors to our friends in the surrounding community.
+The Capital City Bank parking lot across from the Scott Fine Arts Center, any Batson-Cook, Copper Moon/Ninth Street Gym, or any other privately owned parking areas are not to be utilized by Point students or employees.
+Vehicles will be towed at the owner's expense from these locations.

-The parking lot on the west side of the Lanier Academic Center is restricted to faculty (faculty parking decal) from 7:30 a.m. to 5:00 p.m.
-Residents of the Loft and the Summit (proper student decal) may park in the upper west portion of the Lanier Academic Center parking lot during these times.
-Closer parking spaces should be made available for faculty and staff.

-When visiting the Lanier Academic Center, all students (residents and commuting) will park in the Point Living Community parking lot, located adjacent to North Second Street.
-Residents of the loft and the Summit may park in the Lanier Academic parking lot.
+The parking lot on the west side of the building (Lanier Academic Center) is restricted to faculty/staff only (faculty parking decal) from 7:30 a.m. - 5:00 p.m.
+When visiting the Lanier Academic Center, all students (residents and commuters) will park in the Point community parking lot, or in the parking area designated for their housing unit.
+The Point community parking lot is located adjacent to North Second Street behind the Batson Cook Store and across from the Nest.